k-berryman/Medium-Clone/README.md

 Server-side rendering is here to help!
 (SSR)

 When using SSR, the server renders per request.
-It builds it on the client, which means it's fastttt.
+It builds with Next on the server, which means it's fastttt.

 To make SSR work within Next.js, go to `index.tsx`  and use a function called `getServerSideProps`, which is where the server pre-builds the page.
 Remember this runs every request.
 Since we're putting it in our `'/'` route, this changes it into a SSR route.